 preHIRED helps students land technology sales jobs by providing personal coaching sessions from pH trainers and helping students with job research, job applications, and offer negotiations.
-If a student does not receive a job offer within 90 days, their tuition is refunded.
+If a student does not receive a job offer within 90 days, their income share agreement is canceled and any tuition paid is refunded.

 Recent preHIRED News